najnesnaj/deden-invest/manual/turkey.rst

 .. image:: turkey_files/turkey_17_1.png

+OK another spike on 2021-03 …. what happened on stock exchange?

 Turkish lira against EURO - data taken from ECB, you can see a spike at december 20th.
 Subsequently there is an intervention from the Turkish